onlyquake/xonotic-wiki/Democapture.md

 cl\_capturevideo
 ----------------

-To capture a demo to a video clip you first start playing the demo and toggle the cl\_capturevideo cvar.
+To capture a demo to a video clip you first start playing the demo and toggle the `cl_capturevideo` cvar.
 When it’s on (1), the engine will start capturing screen frames and save them as either ogg or avi.
 The engine will slow down the demo enough to be able to capture all frames, which it can’t do if you are recording while playing.
 Toggling the cvar to 0 will stop recording.

-To work around the problem of a visible console in the beginning and end of a recording, you will have to bind cl\_capturevideo to a key as follows:
+To work around the problem of a visible console in the beginning and end of a recording, you will have to bind `cl_capturevideo` to a key as follows:

     bind x "toggle cl_capturevideo"

 where x can be any key (any letter or number (0-9), pgup, pgdn, alt etc.)
-Note that the ‘toggle’ command simply toggles the value of cl\_capturevideo.
+Note that the ‘toggle’ command simply toggles the value of `cl_capturevideo`.
 This means that recording starts the first time you hit the key and stops when you hit it again.

 To switch between Ogg Theora and avi, use one of the following commands: